LIIK: The last of the offended – Russia’s first post-Putin diplomats

 One emerging trend that the traditional urban-bred foreign policy establishment has observed is the growing number of ambitious provincials among the ranks of young diplomats.
 Indeed, the older hands follow this with some concern, though they have not yet decided what the implications might be for future foreign policy.
 “There is some concern that, in their eagerness to ‘make it’, these people might be easy recruits for foreign services,” says an analyst who regularly works with senior ranks at MFA.[6]
 At the same time, the young native Muscovite peers of these provincials are openly scornful of their drive to succeed, and suspect the opposite: that this trend could lead to uncritical and opportunistic loyalty to the Kremlin’s questionable policy ideas.
 “Abroad, they are elite … they are sent to airports to meet the minister, which gives them a chance to get a photo with [Sergey Lavrov] and send it to their grandmother in the provinces,” is the sardonic view of one interviewee born in 1991.

 Indeed, for financial as well as social mobility reasons, the MFA can be disproportionately attractive to people from the provinces.
 Having spent six years living in a Moscow dormitory and studying an exotic language, such a young person – lacking the wealth and connections of his or her university classmates – may not find it easy to get a job in Moscow that would pay for living expenses.
 But at the Russian MFA – unlike Western foreign ministries – it is nowadays possible to start a career with a posting abroad, with no previous stint at the central apparatus.
-Thus, many such graduates join the ministry, depart for the country of their specialisation, and upon their return have money for a mortgage in Moscow.
+Thus many such graduates join the ministry, depart for the country of their specialisation, and upon their return have money for a mortgage in Moscow.
 The unattractiveness of impoverished provinces can be a powerful motivator in itself.
 “I have an MGIMO friend who comes from a Siberian village called N—,” says an interlocutor born in 1989.
 “And he says that he would do anything in order not to go back there: ‘If I’m asked to say that Crimea is Russian, I say it is Russian.
 If I need to say Crimea is Mongolian – fine, it is Mongolian!
 Only not back to N—.’”

 Careers at the MFA are not exactly speedy.
 Officials who joined in the 1990s or the early 2000s – during the economic slump, when MFA salaries could not compete with others, and the ministry lost people to the commercial sector – may have advanced faster.
 But this is no longer the case.
 One high-ranking diplomat, born in 1955, approves of this steadiness – “the need to pass through all levels,” as he puts it.
 “This makes our diplomatic corps as a whole very stable.
 You are working with professionals; all speak the same language.”